Support Athens by Locals!

 Although the big cities of Greece are now considered cash-free, you should always have some cash with you in Greece.
 That’s because there are some cases such as less touristy places or street vendors who are rarely equipped with POS machines and getting paid only in cash.

 But let us explain.
-Up until recently, the everyday use of cash in Greece was very common both in major cities and the more rural areas.
+Until recently, the everyday use of cash in Greece was very common in major cities and the more rural areas.
 However, in the past few years, this has drastically changed.

-Almost all local businesses are using point of sale (POS) machines for all kinds of cards – even street kiosks and small shops.
+Almost all local businesses use point of sale (POS) machines for all kinds of cards – even street kiosks and small shops.

-This has made traveling through Greece easier for visitors since you won’t be needing to withdraw and carry around large sums of cash all the time.
+This has made traveling through Greece easier for visitors since you won’t always need to withdraw and carry around large sums of cash.

 Still, there are a few reasons why we’d recommend having some cash with you.

-Firstly, in case you are planning to visit less touristic places like the countryside or the Greek islands – on a one-day trip from Athens for example.
+Firstly, if you plan to visit less touristy places like the countryside or the Greek islands – on a one-day trip from Athens for example.

 Secondly, you might want to visit a flea market or buy something from a street vendor downtown.